-Theory #1: Dreams Act As Therapy
+Theory #1: Dreams Act as Therapy

 Often your dreams force you to face an emotional circumstance that’s actually happening in your real life, and that allows you to deal with those emotions in a safe and protected environment (dreamland!).
 When you face an emotional issue in a dream, your brain makes connections that it most likely would not otherwise make, and that may help you look at a situation in a different light or understand something new about yourself.
 It may also help you get to the root of whatever may be causing you to feel anger, fear, or envy.

-Theory #2: Dreams Let You Perfect Dealing With Threats
+Theory #2: Dreams Let You Perfect Dealing with Threats

-If you’ve ever woken up in a sweat from a dream that felt so real, you’re not alone.
+If you’ve ever awakened in a sweat from a dream that felt so real, you’re not alone.
 Scenarios that involve being chased or fighting are common—and with good reason.
 As it turns out, your amygdala (otherwise known as your “fight-or-flight” reflex) fires at a more rapid pace during REM sleep (the stage of sleep where most dreams occur) than it does during waking hours.
 And it fires in a way that replicates what would happen if your life were threatened.
 So humans might use their dreams as a way of practicing fight-or-flight responses—even while their limbs remain still.